 Unfortunately, not everybody can afford to buy a car with cash.
 Sometimes, you have to decide whether to take a car loan or lease a car (check the car lease calculator to learn about the latter option).
 Below, you will find some pros and cons of taking a car loan.

 - Auto loan is a very simple product.
 It is easy to arrange and understand.

 - Car loan is flexible – you can choose the payback period from one to five years.

-- Thanks to car loan, you become a legal owner of the car just after the purchase.
-So, contrary to leasing contracts, you can immediately modify the car exactly how you want.
+- Thanks to a car loan, you become a legal owner of the car just after the purchase.
+So, contrary to leasing contracts, you can immediately modify the car exactly as you desire.

 - If you do not have a good credit score, you will not get a car loan.

 - In the case of a car loan, the monthly installments may be higher than in other forms of financing the purchase (e.g., leasing).